nipuniuthpala/LPGAPITest/README.md

 # LPG API Test

+I have done the API Test using Restassured Framework and Java language using cucumber plugin for feature files.

 Download the git Repo and open in Intellij Idea or in Eclips

 You need to install the Cucumber plugin.